m3gakr4nus/NastySecrets/README.md

 ## Feedback

-If you have any feedback, please reach out to me at Mega-Kranus@proton.me
+If you have any feedback, please reach out to me at m3gakr4nus@proton.me